sandro/specjour/README.markdown

     test:
       database: blog_test<%=ENV['TEST_ENV_NUMBER']%>

 Each worker will attempt to clear its database tables before running any specs via `DELETE FROM <table_name>;`.
-Additionally, test databases will be created if they don't exist (i.e. blog_test8 for the 8th worker) and will be migrated when necessary.
+Additionally, test databases will be created if they don't exist (i.e. `CREATE DATABASE blog_test8` for the 8th worker) and will load your schema when it has fallen behind.

 ## Note on Patches/Pull Requests